Louise-Ryan/GENE-FAM/README.md

 </p>

-If the augustus prediction ($predict_new_hits) option is on, please enter the name of your reference file on line 21 as follows:
+If the AUGUSTUS prediction ($predict_new_hits) option is on, please enter the name of your reference file on line 21 as follows:
 ```
 $reference_file = "reference_transcription_factors_mrna.fa"; #Line 21
 ```